KaliRani/connecteddreamsA-support/README.md

 ## 📌 About the App

 **Connected Dreams A** combines:
-- Sleep routines and gentle alarms
+- creation of healthy sleep routines and gentle 'alarms'.
-- Initial release of Connected Dreams A with sleep tools, short journal entry, and Smart device activation via Bluetooth or Http depending on users preference.
-Matter connectivity coming soon.
+- Initial release of Connected Dreams A with sleep tools, short journal entry, and smart device activation via Bluetooth or Http depending on users preference.
+Matter connectivity coming with future releases.
 - The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when user sets an alarm.
 Users may connect other Bluetooth devices for wellness or health-related tracking.
 - Optional short journaling features available.
-If you desire more frequent and longer entries, please visit Connected Dreams C.
+If you desire more frequent and longer entries, please visit Connected Dreams C. Connected Dreams C provides children-friendly features.
 - Wellness tracking
 - A clean, minimal design that focuses on calm and clarity

-- Create healthy sleep routines and gentle 'alarms'